100 Notable alumni of

 Biography

-Abraham David Beame was the 104th mayor of New York City from 1974 to 1977.
-As mayor, he presided over the city during its fiscal crisis of the mid-1970s, when the city was almost forced to declare bankruptcy.
+Abraham David Beame was an American accountant, investor, and Democratic Party politician who was the 104th mayor of New York City, from 1974 to 1977.
+As mayor, he presided over the city during the 1975 New York City fiscal crisis, when the city was almost forced to declare bankruptcy.

 54. Robert Aumann